remotephone/blog.rmtph.one/_posts/2019-03-09-Docker-Swarm-in-LXC_Part-1.5.md

 lxc.cap.drop:
 ~~~

 The important bits are the ones at the end.
-Proxmox provides a handful of app armor profiles that allow you to run certain applications that would be blocked from running sinde a container.
+Proxmox provides a handful of app armor profiles that allow you to run certain applications that would be blocked from running inside a container.
 Unconfined isn't great from a security perspective, but since docker will still isolate processes from the LXC container, you do preserve some level of isolation.
 This profile allows you to get a container running to begin with.

 After running my docker-ce and swarm install playbooks, things would look up and running, but containers would always fail to launch on lxc worker nodes.
 My docker-compose file spun up traefik and another network to allow things to talk to each other without being exposed publicly.
 A `docker network ls` on my worker showed: